forkkit/supertokens-node-mysql-ref-jwt/docs/introduction/what-and-why.md

 ## Already have your own session management implemented?
 Please visit the backend, database and frontend sections of our <a href="../migration/backend" style="color: #ff9933">Migration</a> guide.

+## Having trouble implementing this library?
+For implementation issues, please visit the <a href="../troubleshooting/troubleshooting">Troubleshooting Section</a>.

 <div style="height: 20px"></div>
 <div class="specialNote">
-For implementation issues, please visit the <a href="../troubleshooting/troubleshooting">Troubleshooting Section</a>.
+This library only supports a single instance of MySQL.
+We are working on an enterprise version that will support many MySQL instances.
 </div>
 <div style="height: 20px"></div>